brightdigit/Speculid/README.md

 # Installation

-Once you have unzipped the downloaded file, go ahead and **copy the application *Speculid.App* to the Applications folder**.
+Once you have unzipped the file, go ahead, and **copy the application *Speculid.App* to the Applications folder**.

 # Usage

-Speculid only supports being called through a command line terminal.
+Speculid only supports being called through a command line terminal for now.

 ```bash
 $ /Applications/Speculid/Contents/MacOS/Speculid --process <file>